asteris-llc/converge/docs/content/resource-authors-guide.md

    with 'StructName.FieldName'
 1. Fields exported with `re-export-as` must be structs or pointers to structs
-1. Structs exported with `re-export-as` will have their exported elements available under the name that the struct is re-exported as.
+1. Structs exported with `re-export-as` will have their exported elements available under the name that the struct is re-exported as

 ## Preparer